The Time Timer is a lifesaver for kids with adhd

-Do your kids whine and complain about homework?
-Do small assignments take an hour to complete?
+Do small Homework assignments take an hour to complete?
 Do your kids have no sense of time?
+Do you have more than one kiddo and have to keep running from room to room to manage their work?

 I wanted to share an absolute life saver for any family struggling with homework time.

-One of my kids is a day dreamer.
-A ten minute homework assignment can easily take an hour if I am not directing and redirecting him constantly.
-From writing his name to completing the work, to placing it back in his backpack, I often feel like I have to manage his every move.
+Some kids are day dreamers.
+You may be familiar with the type: A ten minute homework assignment can easily take an hour if you are not directing and redirecting them constantly.
+From writing their name to completing the work, to placing it back in their backpack, these kids often have to be micro-managed.

-My other son is a resistor and suffers from time blindness.
-It takes him so long to actually sit down and do his homework because he thinks its going to be awful or take a lot of time.
-Somedays he even flat out refuses to do any homework.
+And then there is the resistor.
+It takes these kids so long to actually sit down and do their homework because they thinks it’s going to be awful or take a lot of time.
+Somedays they even flat out refuse to do any homework.

-How the Time Timer works for both kids:
+How the Time Timer works for kids with ADHD

 I love that it’s quiet and makes no ticking noise.
 It beeps when time’s up and the volume can even be turned off.

-Here’s how we use the timer for the day dreamer:
+Here’s how to use the timer for the day dreamer:

 Before we get started on a homework assignment, I will ask my son how much time he thinks it will take him to complete the entire task.
 He will give me a guess and I will set the timer.

-The Time Timer keeps my day dreamer on task without constant redirection from me.
-Homework time has been reduced by at least half.
+The Time Timer keeps day dreamer son task without constant redirection from me.
+In our house, homework time has been reduced by at least half.

 If the timer goes off and he has not completed his homework, he’ll predict how much time it will take to finish and I’ll set it again.
 The silent timer produces little anxiety…like the ticking ones do.

-Here’s how the timer works for my resistor:
+Here’s how the timer works for the resistor

-My older son HATES to even sit down and do homework.
-His “cup” is full from a day at school and even after a break, he whines, complains and often flat out refuses to do homework.
-To make matters worse, he suffers from time blindness and has such a skewed sense of time.
-In his mind, any assignment will take hours.
+Do you have a kid who HATES to even sit down and do homework?
+Perhaps their “cup” is full from a day at school and even after a break, they complain or flat out refuses to do homework.